Successful TPD Claim Mental Health and Depression Guide

 Does Bipolar Disorder qualify for TPD?

 Many people afflicted with bipolar disorder struggle to maintain employment because of the unpredictable nature of the disease.
-While there are medications that help stabilise mood swings, many sufferers still experience severe episodes.
-While some employers will accommodate employees with a mental health issue, others require workers to be able to complete work-related tasks without interruption.
+Medications can help stabilise mood swings, but many sufferers still experience severe episodes.
+While some employers will accommodate employees with mental health issues, others require employees to be able to complete work-related tasks without interruption.

-To qualify for mental illness TPD, you must have a psychiatric or psychological disorder that impairs your ability to work.
+To qualify for mental illness TPD claims, you must have a psychiatric or psychological disorder that impairs your ability to work.
 Common mental health disorders include:

 • Depression